galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

 >    All the history files contain gridded data values written at specified times during the model run.
 >    Depending on the length of your simulation, you may have one or more history files that you can recognize from their names:
 >    `ALP1_exp.clm2.h0.yyyy-mm-dd-sssss.nc` (for non-monthly history files).
 >    Datatypes are, by default, automatically guessed.
-Here, as the prefix is `.nc', the format is not always recognized as `netcdf` files.
+Here, as the prefix is `.nc`, the format is not always recognized as `netcdf` files.
 >    To cope with that, one can change the datatype manually, as shown below.
 >
 >    {% include snippets/change_datatype.md datatype="datatypes" %}